in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 Trends change.
 Period.

-Yesterday it was REST, Spring, Spring MVC.
-Today it is Spring Boot, Microservices and Full Stack Development.
+Yesterday it was REST, Spring, Spring MVC, Spring Boot and Microservices.
+Today it is  Full Stack Development, Containers (Docker) , Container Orchestration (Kubernetes) and the Cloud.
 Tomorrow it will be AI, Machine Learning and Big Data.

 Irrespective of the direction technology is heading, we think there are two characteristics that seperate the frontrunners from others
 - You are an expert at what you do.